Attorney's fee: U.S. state law

+Calculating attorneys' fees

 There are many ways of calculating prevailing-party attorney fees.
 Most courts recognize that actual costs may be disproportionate and inequitable.
 Thus, many jurisdictions rely on other calculations.
 Many courts or laws invoke a lodestar calculation: reasonably expected billable hours multiplied by a reasonable hourly rate, sometimes multiplied by a factor reflecting the risk or complexity of the case.
 Courts in class actions frequently award fees proportionate to the damages recovered.
 In 2013, a federal court awarded class counsel attorneys' fees totaling over $90 million for a $1.25 billion settlement in In Re Black Farmers Discrimination Litigation.
 The Class Action Fairness Act of 2005, which, among other provisions, regulates the fees that can be awarded in a class action, was passed in response to concerns that courts were not adequately overseeing the award of such fees.

 The overriding principle in awarding attorney's fees is reasonableness.
 Courts may reduce attorney's fee awards they find to be unreasonable and excessive.